Group Size: 4 - 8 passengers

 This park is one of the most important reserves and game sanctuaries in Africa.
 Thousands of wild animals are attracted to the area, including lion, leopard, cheetah, hyena, elephant, zebra giraffe and several species of antelope.
 The birdlife is prolific with 326 recorded species.
 Early morning and late afternoon game drives are enjoyed with the evenings spent watching an amazing diversity of animals around the floodlit waterhole bordering our camps.
 (BLD)

 Day 4 to Day 5 - Etosha National Park

 Day 6 to Day 7 - Damaraland / Twyfelfontein Area

 An early morning drive takes you to your exclusive camp at Damaraland – one of the last true wilderness areas in Africa.
-Enroute you will visit a Himba village.
-The Himbas are a semi-nomadic tribe, who live in scattered settlements throughout the region.
-On your visit to their traditional settlement you are able to learning more about these fascinating people and their history.
 The following morning you will visit the Twyfelfontein area – a UNESCO World Heritage site with over 2,000 rock carvings.
 You will visit the fascinating Organ Pipes, a peculiar geological feature with numerous dolomite columns and then see the volcanic, Burnt Mountain.
+(BLD)